tekjar/flying-car/fcnd.projects/FCND-Controls-CPP/README.md

 We use these 4 equations to solve for 4 variable f1, f2, f3, f4

-* The `RollPitchCotrol` takes necessary x, y acceleration in world frame along with current attitude and thrust to calculate control knobs which inturn calculates necessary body rates to produce input acceleration
+* The `RollPitchCotrol` takes necessary x, y acceleration in world frame along with current attitude and thrust to calculate `control knobs` (b_x and b_y)   using which we calculate necessary rates in body frame to produce input acceleration

 * `LateralPositionControl` caculates the accelerations necessary for commanded positions in world frame.
-It is pd controller with feed forward component. feedforward controller helps in maintaining fast response to changing trajectory while d controllers helps with the overshoots
+It is a pd controller with feed forward component. feedforward controller helps in maintaining fast response to changing trajectory while d controllers helps with the overshoots

 ```
 accelCmd = kpPosXY * posErr + kpVelXY * velErr + accelCmd;